 We have the following data points for a modest house in Asker, Norway:

-On the face of it, I'm only 2 kg better off having sold my house in 2017 rather than now.
-However, this ignores the fees and taxes associated with the house.
+On the face of it, I was 2 kg better off having sold my house in 2017 rather than 2022, and this is without the fees and taxes associated with the house.
 These fees amount to about 200 gram every year, which I would have to somehow cover.
 Since I wasn't renting the house out, and would probably struggle to do so if I tried, we can add 1 kilogram of savings into the above calculation.
-That puts my profit at 3 kilograms of savings that I would otherwise have lost out on.
+That puts my ahead by 3 kilograms in 2022, 7 kg ahead in 2023, and 11.5 kg ahead in 2024, with savings in fees and taxes included.

 It's clear from this that house prices wary greatly depending on place and time.
 It's also clear that house prices aren't going up as fast as it may appear by comparing nominal prices.
 Prices in Norway are down from all time highs, even if nominally higher by quite a lot.
 Prices in Porto on the other hand are up by 30% since 2017, and 100% since 2014, while remaining down by 60% since 2005.